courselab/sys-our-syssoft-project/CONTRIBUTING.md

  * Symbol names, comments, file names etc. in English.

- * For C code, we stick with snake case, with symbols (variables and function names) in lowercase, and macros in uppercase.
+ * For C code, we stick with the tradition: snake case, with symbols (variables and function names) in lowercase, and macros in uppercase.
 We use exclusively C multi-line comments.
+Filenames in lowercase.

-Filenames in snake lowercase, with version suffix according to semantic versioning schema.
+ * Version suffix according to semantic versioning [3] schema.

- * Examples should use only the native runtime C library; no third-party libraries (exceptions may be discussed, but have not being needed as yet).
+ * Examples in C should use only the native runtime POSI-C library; no third-party libraries (exceptions may be discussed, but have not being needed as yet).

  * Blocks open in the next line for both functions and flow control statements (yes, I know, I know...)